Interpreting the Weight Space of Customized Diffusion Models: Discussion and Broader Impact

 \section{Discussion and Broader Impact}

-We presented a paradigm for representing diffusion model weights as a point in a space defined by other customized models -- \textit{weights2weights} $(\textit{w2w}$) space.
-This enabled applications analogous to those of a generative latent space -- inversion, editing, and sampling -- but producing model weights rather than images.
-We demonstrated these applications on model weights encoding human identities.
-Although these applications could enable malicious manipulation of real human identities, we hope the community uses the framework to explore visual creativity as well as utilize this interpretable space for controlling models for safety.
-We hypothesize that such a framework can generalize to other concepts, beyond faces and identities, and plan to investigate it in future work.
+We presented a paradigm for representing diffusion model weights as a point in a subspace defined by other customized models -- \textit{weights2weights} $(\textit{w2w}$) space.
+This enabled applications analogous to those of a generative latent space -- inversion, editing, and sampling -- but producing model weights rather than images, resulting in what we term a \textit{meta}-latent space.
+We demonstrated these applications on model weights encoding human identities and extended this space to other visual concepts.
+Although these applications could enable malicious manipulation of real human identities and model weights, we hope the community uses the framework to explore visual creativity as well as utilize this interpretable space for controlling models for safety.